 1. Decorate your table.
 Beautiful place settings don’t have to take a lot of effort.
 Nor do they need to be extravagant or complicated.

 2. Embrace twists to staple dishes to make your Thanksgiving more memorable.
-Instead of a chips and dip appetizer, check out try this lemon herb and cauliflower bean dip.
+Instead of an ordinary chip and dip appetizer, check out try this lemon herb and cauliflower bean dip.

 If you sometimes include scalloped potatoes in your spread, try this delicious parsnip gratin with gruyere and thyme.